raystack/frontier/docs/docs/authz/permission.md

 | **_`app.group.get`_**        | **`Group Get`**        | Allows retrieving or accessing a specific group.         |

 :::note
-Permissions in Shield follow a hierarchical structure, where higher-level permissions include the capabilities of lower-level permissions.
+Permissions in Frontier follow a hierarchical structure, where higher-level permissions include the capabilities of lower-level permissions.
 For example, a higher-level permission like **adminiter** includes all the capabilities of a lower-level permission like **get**.
 :::

 ---

 ### Custom Permissions

-Shield allow the its platform administrators (Superusers) to create permissions to meet specific authorization requirements beyond the predefined set of permissions.
+Frontier allow the its platform administrators (Superusers) to create permissions to meet specific authorization requirements beyond the predefined set of permissions.
 Custom permissions allow for more granular control over access to resources and actions within an application or system.
 They enable organizations to define and enforce fine-grained access policies tailored to their unique needs.

 When creating custom permissions, administrators typically define the name and scope (namespace) of the permission.
 The name should be descriptive and indicative of the action or resource it governs.
-The scope determines where the permission applies, such as the platform(making it available across all the organizations in Shield), organization, project or group.
+The scope determines where the permission applies, such as the platform(making it available across all the organizations in Frontier), organization, project or group.

 :::note
-The permissions can either be created dynamically when the Shield is running, or can either be provided in the server configurations.
+The permissions can either be created dynamically when the Frontier is running, or can either be provided in the server configurations.
 :::

 For example, let's say you have an e-commerce application where users can manage their shopping carts.
 To control access to cart-related actions, you can create custom permissions in the **potato/cart** namespace.